hyprland-community/pyprland/site/system_notifier.md

 If you want your notifications to display in your desktop environment's preferred notification UI rather than Hyprland's native notifications, you can set `use_notify_send` to `true`.
 This will send them via [libnotify](https://gitlab.gnome.org/GNOME/libnotify) using the [`notify-send`](https://man.archlinux.org/man/notify-send.1) command.

+> [!note]
+> This option forces `notify-send` for this specific plugin.
+If you have set the global `notification_type = "notify-send"` in the `[pyprland]` section, this plugin will naturally use it without this option needing to be set.

 ```toml
 [system_notifier]
 use_notify_send = true